How to Eat Natto (Nattō – 納豆)

-What is Nattō (納豆)?
+What is Natto?

 Why is it Slimy?

 The reason why natto is so slimy is because of the fermenting process that creates a sticky and stringy texture on the surface of the soybeans.
 The longer it ferments and the slimier and stinkier it gets.
-You think okra is slimy?
-Wait until you try natto, the texture will remind you of mucus.

-What Does Nattō Taste Like?
+What Does Natto Taste Like?

 Where to Buy Natto

-You can buy natto in Japanese supermarkets and Asian grocery stores.
+You can buy packs of natto in Japanese supermarkets and Asian grocery stores.
 In New York for example you can find it at Sunrise Mart and places like Hong Kong supermarket in Chinatown.
-It’s usually located in the frozen section or refrigerated next to tofu.

 Best Natto Brands